rpollack/baseball-team-similarity/README.md

 Team Similarity Score Calculator (need to come up with a clever acronym!)
 Script by Ryan Pollack (http://www.ryanpollack.com)
 - Adapted from Bill James' Similarity Scores method.
-- "unusually/truly/basically/somewhat/vaguely similar" language adapted from The Politics of Glory by Bill James (1994, p.
+- "unusually/truly/basically/somewhat/vaguely similar" language and scoring adapted from *The Politics of Glory by Bill James* (1994, p.
 93)
 - Uses a modified version of Lahman's Baseball Database (http://www.seanlahman.com/baseball-archive/statistics/)

+Requires:
+- Python
+- numpy
+- pandas
+- The CSV version of the Lahman DB, located at "lahman/Teams.csv" relative to this script, with some modifications:
+-- The '2B' column is named 'D'.
+Python doesn't like variables that start with numbers.
+-- The '3B' column is named 'Trip'.
+Apparently python doesn't like the column to be named 'T'.
+-- The data is only available for the 1913 season and later.
+That's the first season for which the database has all the statistics (that the script uses) for all the teams.

 This script compares teams throughout history based on how much better/worse they were than that year's average for several statistics:
 - Runs scored by the offense